Student Basic Needs

 ASI Cougar Pantry

-The ASI Cougar Pantry has moved to Commons 104 next to the University Bookstore.
+The ASI Cougar Pantry is located at Commons 104 next to the University Bookstore.
 Currently enrolled CSUSM Students can “shop” in the space once a week.
-Current operating hours are Monday – Thursday 9:00am – 6:00pm.
-For safety, masks and social distancing are required in the space.
 For convenience, there are two 30-minute parking spots available in lower Lot E for students to use while shopping.

 Community Resources